 Four gun barrels explode.
 Two fencing sabers flash.

 Meadows is there, reveling over her kill, and then she’s not.
-The shotguns blasts explode apart the railing, sending chunks of metal and masonry tumbling down the building’s side.
-Ericson’s blade flashes right, whistling through air by mere inches.
+The shotguns blasts explode apart the railing, sending chunks of steel and masonry tumbling down the building’s side.
+Ericson’s blade flashes right, whistling through air by inches.
 Caroline instantly assesses that the Gangrel is faster than her servant, but perhaps not faster than her as the fencing foil finds purchase in the scourge’s gut.
 It’s like stabbing a suit of armor.
-Caroline throws the whole of her body behind the strike and rapidly shifts footing in response to the unexpected resistance.
+Caroline rapidly shifts footing and throws the whole of her body behind the strike in response to the unexpected resistance.
 Her efforts are met with a gout of blood and malevolent, nigh-ursine snarl.

 The shotguns train after Meadows and belch wood.
 She isn’t there anymore.
 Caroline’s eyes whip across the deck, then up.
-The Gangrel soars through the air like a bird of prey and lands with a heavy crash on the other side of the patio.
+The Gangrel soars through the air like a great bird of prey and lands with a heavy crash on the patio’s other side.
 She whips up from all fours and chucks the glass and steel tables at Caroline and her servants, one after another, like baseballs.

 Glassy shatters ring in the Ventrue’s ears like gunfire as she blurs past one and Ericson narrowly throws herself away from another.
 Green and Curtis are too slow as the glass smashes into them head-on, knocking both ghouls to their feet as the smell of blood wafts from a thousand so-tantalizing cuts.

 Meadows bounds across the swimming pool in a great leap, smashing into Caroline like a cannonball.
-The Ventrue doesn’t try to throw her off, but lashes out with a snap kick to her groin and rolls aside.
-She springs up and triple-flips behind the scourge as eviscerating claws leave inches-deep rents in the floor, shredding it apart like they did Isa.
+The Ventrue doesn’t try to throw her off, but lashes out with a snap kick to her opponent’s groin and rolls aside.
+She springs up and triple-flips behind the scourge as eviscerating claws leave inches-deep rents along the floor.

 Fuller’s soundless—or more precisely, sound-delayed—50.
 BMG strikes true.
 It doesn’t blow the Gangrel’s leg clean off like Caroline has heard of it doing to mortal victims, but still leaves a raw and red welt that sends the scourge staggering back.
 Caroline and Ericson press their assault with their blades’ longer reach.
 Glass crinkles in the distance as Ericson and Green amble to their feet with Autumn’s and Audrey’s help.

 Hellish red literally blazes in the scourge’s eyes as that fact seems to sink in.
-She throws herself at the two fencers, roaring, howling, twisting, clawing, and lashing in every which direction, at every empty space, even as bullet after bullet blows off chunks of her flesh as the defensively-fighting fencers hold her back.
-She doesn’t even seem like a human adversary: just a rabid animal to hold off until it can be put down.
+She throws herself at the two fencers, roaring, howling, twisting, clawing, and lashing in every which direction, forcing them back.
+Bullet after bullet blows off chunks of her flesh.
+She doesn’t even seem to care.
+She doesn’t seem like a human adversary: just a rabid animal to hold off until it can be put down.

 Feral claws slash and rend at Caroline’s face, but the feint is revealed when a steel-toed work boot smashes into her lower abdomen with bone-crunching force.
 As Caroline staggers backwards, Meadows literally dives in after her—to the swimming pool.

 The twin splashes haven’t faded in any of the combatants’ ears as the Ventrue lashes out, twisting and thrashing like a squid.
-Water resistance slows the fencing saber, but the mist-like clouds of blood it draws forth are no less red.
+Water resistance slows the fencing saber, but the mist-like clouds of blood it draws forth are no still bright red.
 Meadows accepts the hits as her claws tear through the flesh of Caroline’s legs to scrape and then puncture bone.
-Yellow-hued marrow leaks into the clouds of red.
-The scourge’s oddly glassy, distinctly fish-like eyes burn with pure hate as her vice-like hands pull Caroline downwards, down to the bottom of the pool.
+Yellow-hued marrow leaks into the swollen clouds of red.
+The scourge’s oddly glassy, distinctly fish-like eyes burn with pure hate as her vice-like hands pull Caroline downwards to the bottom of the pool.
 The Ventrue can already make out webbing between the Gangrel’s now-hairless fingers as her scaled flesh shudderingly realigns into some hideous sea creature’s.
-All that’s missing are slit-like gills—for neither of the dead women need breathe.
+All that’s missing are slit-like gills, but neither of the dead women need breathe.